-Developed by the BLM's Hands on the Land staff and the University of Colorado Denver, Teachers on the Public Lands (TPL) provides professional development experiences for teachers by placing them as teacher "interns" at BLM HOL sites.
-TPL teachers spend a portion of the summer learning and working at the HOL site and perform various tasks depending on their interests and the education needs of the site.
-TPL teachers engage with site education projects, learn about BLM resources, and develop lesson plans that can be used by BLM employees, other teachers, and community volunteers.
-When TPL teachers return to school in the fall, they spend part of their classroom time presenting their TPL projects to their own students and to other appropriate audiences.
-The program allows teachers to fully explore BLM public lands, enrich their students with a clearer understanding and appreciation of public lands resources, develop activities that will be used in the classroom during the school year, and have the opportunity to receive graduate and/or continuing education credits.
+Developed by the BLM's Education staff and the University of Colorado Denver, Teachers on the Public Lands (TPL) provides professional development experiences for teachers by placing them as teacher "interns" at BLM offices/sites.
+TPL teachers spend a portion of the summer learning and working at a BLM site and perform various tasks depending on their interests and the education needs of the site.
+TPL teachers engage with site education and youth engagement projects, learn about BLM resources, and develop projects and materials to be used by BLM employees, other teachers, community volunteers, and youth.
+When TPL teachers return to school in the fall, they spend part of their classroom time presenting their TPL experiences to their own students and to other appropriate audiences.
+The program allows teachers to fully explore BLM public lands, enrich their students with a clearer understanding and appreciation of public lands resources, develop education projects and materials, and can receive graduate and/or continuing education credits.